benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ## Notes for readers

-- It's currently a CS pitch---there's not much involvement from the Engineering schools at present, although this could change in the future.
-But I've decided to start with what I know.

-- Some of the nomenclature is still TBC, e.g. the whole "c/c/c studio" thing, code vs technology, art vs music vs creativity, etc. Part of the initial phase of the project will be workshopping these terms to see which ones best resonate with the potential audiences, and also which best capture what _actually_ goes on.
+- Some of the nomenclature is still TBC, e.g. code vs technology, art vs music vs creativity, etc. Part of the initial phase of the project will be workshopping these terms to see which ones best resonate with the potential audiences, and also which best capture what _actually_ goes on.

-- It's _really hard_ to have all the necessary stakeholder conversations while I'm on parental leave.
-So while I've discussed this sort of thing to varying degrees with [everyone concerned](#project-sponsor-and-stakeholders) (i.e. I'm sure no-one would be *shocked* to hear this project pitch) there's a chance that some of the details will change as I make things more concrete and sort out the details.

-- In some ways the budget is quite conservative---there's certainly the chance that I could hire/buy out the time of both ANU colleagues from art, design & music, or perhaps buy the time of members from some of the other organisations (e.g. Madeleine from SCI ART CBR and I have discussed this).
-So I'm happy to include that in the budget if there's an appetite for it, but I'd also need to chat with the relevant folks first.

 - If things go well, I intend to continue (and grow!) the program past the end of 2022---in fact I see it as an ongoing part of our teaching, research and